Parmeet2006/Parmeet2006.github.io/README.md

 **Scatter Plots**: Used to display relationships or correlations between two sets of data points.

 **Histograms**: Used to visualize distribution of data within a dataset, showing frequency distribution of numerical data.

+At last, I would like to conclude that this course has significantly improved my proficiency in Excel for data analysis and reporting purposes.
+Also i would like to thank GNDEC for providing this opportunity.